-Can I direct an employee to attend medical assessments?
+Can an employee be directed to attend a medical assessment?

-Generally, yes, provided that the employer has good reason for directing the employee to attend medical assessments.
+Generally, yes, provided that the employer has good reason for doing so.

 ‘Good reason’ includes where the employer genuinely needs information from that medical assessment to: